biojava/biojava/biojava3-structure/docs/structure-data-model.md

 Bye default BioJava ships with a minimal representation of standard amino acids, however if you want to parse the whole PDB archive, it is good to tell the library to either

 1. fetch missing Chemical Component definitions on the fly (small download and parsing delays every time a new chemical compound is found), or
-2. Load all definitions at startup (slow startup, but then no further delays later on)
+2. Load all definitions at startup (slow startup, but then no further delays later on, requires more memory)

 You can enable the first behaviour by doing using the [FileParsingParameters](http://www.biojava.org/docs/api/org/biojava/bio/structure/io/FileParsingParameters.html) class: